-5 EBS Worst Practices You Should Avoid
+5 Worst Practices to Avoid with EBS Storage

 Are you an EBS user looking to cut costs and avoid cloud waste?
 You’ve come to the right place!